 Tranter plate and frame heat exchanger units on the primer paint process (e-coat / Elpo) are used to cool the paint.
 The cooling side fluid will either come from a cooling tower or a chiller.
 On the phosphate, autobody surface prep process, the heat exchangers are used to heat the phosphate fluid.
 The hot side fluid will either be hot water or steam from a boiler.

-While there are several manufacturers of this style of heat exchanger, Tranter’s position as the sole US headquartered supplier was influential in the selection.
+While there are several manufacturers of this style of the heat exchanger, Tranter’s position as the sole US-headquartered supplier was influential in the selection.
 Tranter got its start over 100 years ago in Lansing, Michigan.
 Great Lakes Pump & Supply is a leading supplier of industrial pumps and related process equipment, headquartered in Troy, MI.